jihyunkim94-lab/jihyunkim94-lab.github.io/_pages/profiles.md

 <div class="pi-section">Open Positions</div>

 Kim Lab is recruiting **graduate students** (M.S. / Ph.D.) and **undergraduate interns** starting September 2026.
 We welcome students with backgrounds in materials science, chemical engineering, electrical engineering, chemistry, or physics — and, more importantly, a willingness to learn what they do not yet know.

-If you are interested, please send your CV and a short note about what you would like to work on.